All Episodes

 This is only Russell Brand's YouTube.

-It's interesting though, isn't it?
+It's interesting though, in it.

-Like, it's quite a polar.
+Like, it's quite a polarization.

-Put that out everywhere.
+Listen, put that out everywhere.

 Let's get this.

-Let's get that woman's facts.
+Let's get that woman's sack.

 Like that cold play couple.

-A polarising thing, and I've come across people that are having difficulties with colleagues that are turning up today.
+And I've come across people that are having difficulties with colleagues that are turning up today.

 And I think that comes down to the perception of mainstream media.

-Oh, when you go like travel around Europe and that, if you're in Italy or Spain or whatever, like I like to see that country's flag and things that remind me of it.
+Oh, when you go like travel around Europe and that, if you're in Italy or Spain or whatever, like, I like to see that country's flag and things that remind me of it.

 Do you know what I mean?

-Go to Italy, pizza restaurants, life pasta plastic ass and all that, football and in the pubs, Italian flags.
+You go to Italy, pizza restaurants, nice plastic ass and all that.

 Do you feel like this country is slowly starting to lose its identity?